Ryan F. Kelley

 • Represented German customized equipment manufacturer in negotiating rejection of exclusive distributorship agreement with Chapter 11 debtor, allowance of claims and settlement of purported preference liability in excess of $2 million.

-• Represented the purchaser out of bankruptcy of a pulp mill (200,000 tons annual capacity) and related assets, including its 16 MW power plant, 25 MGD waste water treatment facility and 400,000 square-foot warehouse facility.
+• Represented the purchaser out of bankruptcy of a pulp mill (200,000 tons annual capacity) and related assets, including its 16 MW power plant, 25 MGD wastewater treatment facility, and 400,000-square-foot warehouse facility.

 • Represented the California ISO on bankruptcy matters with respect to its consolidated petition with certain other regional transmission organizations and independent system operators to exempt specified transactions from the provisions of the Commodity Exchange Act and Commodity Futures Trading Commission regulations.